-DETAILS OF THE SPARK GAP, BRACKET AND HOLDER FOR G-M TUBE can be used.
-Bakelite and other plastics can be cut with a fine-tooth hacksaw.
-A piece 1 inch x $1\frac{3}{4}$ is required.
-It does not need to be more than $\frac{1}{46}$ inch thick.
-Drill three holes in the plastic with a No. 28 drill.
-Locate the holes as shown in the illustration.
-Cut two terminals and a bracket out of sheet metal of the shape and size illustrated.
-One terminal is placed under each binding post.
-The bracket is clamped to the spark gap base with a short 6-32 machine screw and nut.
-The other end of the bracket is soldered to the top of the transformer.
+DETAILS OF THE SPARK GAP, BRACKET AND HOLDER FOR G-M TUBE

 The Tube Holder.
 This is another part which must be homemade.
-It consists of a 4 inch x $\frac{3}{8}$ inch strip of spring sheet brass or bronze approximately .025 in. thick.
+It consists of a 4 inch x 3/8 inch strip of spring sheet brass or bronze approximately .025 in. thick.
 A hole is drilled in the center of the strip and it is then bent into the shape of a pair of tongs (see illustration).
 The holder is clamped to a small homemade "L"-shaped bracket cut and bent out of sheet metal.

 How High-Voltage for Counter Tube is Obtained.
 High voltage direct current is required to charge the anode of a Geiger-Muller counter tube.
 It will not operate without the charge.
 The normal operating-voltage of a CK1026 counter tube is 850 to 950 volts D.C.
 There are several methods of producing high voltage direct current for counter tubes.
 All of them cost more than the method employed in "Gamma Sniffer."
 For example, the 300-volt dry batteries manufactured for Geiger counters cost about \$8.00 each.
 At this price a battery with a terminal voltage of 900 volts costs \$24.00.

 The "Gamma Sniffer" employs a small transformer, a spark gap, two size "D" Flashlight cells and a momentary contact switch.
 This same method is used in low-priced factory-built Geiger counters.
+Here is how it operates:

+PROSPECTING FOR URANIUM

-Here is how it operates: The small transformer is an OUTPUT transformer ordinarily used to couple the plate circuit of an audio amplifier tube to the voice coil of a loud speaker.
+The small transformer is an OUTPUT transformer ordinarily used to couple the plate circuit of an audio amplifier tube to the voice coil of a loud speaker.
 The primary winding on an output transformer of this type contains a large number of turns of wire and the secondary contains comparatively few turns.
-When it is used to couple an amplifier tube to a loudspeaker it is a STEP-DOWN transformer.
+When it is used to couple an amplifier tube to a loudspeaker it is a STEPDOWN transformer.
 The voltage across the primary terminals is higher than the voltage across the secondary terminals.
-However, if the primary winding is used as a secondary winding and the secondary is used as a primary
+However, if the primary winding is used as a secondary winding and the secondary is used as a primary the transformer becomes a STEP-UP transformer and IN-CREASES voltage.
+It will raise the voltage of two flashlight cells (3 volts) to several hundred volts.
+An output transformer was not designed to produce high voltage for a Geiger counter tube but it serves this purpose quite well and is used because there are no small step-up transformers readily obtainable.